AI assistant — not human

 36+ months

-Implement lifecycle policies using Microsoft Purview retention labels and policies.
-Auto-apply retention labels based on content type, sensitivity classification, or site metadata.
-Use Power Automate to send notifications to site owners when sites approach archive or deletion thresholds.
-EPC Group lifecycle management implementations typically reclaim 20-30% of storage capacity within the first quarter.
+Use Power Automate to alert site owners when their sites approach archive or deletion limits.
+EPC Group's lifecycle management projects typically recover 20-30% of storage capacity in the first quarter.

 | Site Type | Default Quota | Warning Level | Expansion Process |